2018–19 Jacksonville Dolphins women's basketball team

-The 2018–19 Jacksonville Dolphins women's basketball team represents Jacksonville University in the 2018–19 NCAA Division I women's basketball season.
-The Dolphins, led by first year head coach Darnell Haney, play their home games at Swisher Gymnasium and were members of the Atlantic Sun Conference.
-They finish the season 14–16, 7–9 in A-Sun play finish in sixth place.
-They lost in the quarterfinals of the 2019 Atlantic Sun women's basketball tournament to Liberty.
+The 2018–19 Jacksonville Dolphins women's basketball team represented Jacksonville University in the 2018–19 NCAA Division I women's basketball season.
+The Dolphins, led by first year head coach Darnell Haney, played their home games at Swisher Gymnasium and were members of the Atlantic Sun Conference.
+They finished the season 14–16, 7–9 in A-Sun play finish in sixth place.
+They lost in the quarterfinals of the 2019 ASUN women's basketball tournament to Liberty.

 Media

 All home games and conference road games are shown on ESPN3 or A-Sun.TV.